Strategies for Returning to Work After Addiction Treatment

 Know that Stress at Work Is Normal But Not Acceptable

 Most people face some type of stress at work.
-Stress is normal, and during your drug and alcohol addiction treatment, you likely learned about stress management.
+Stress is normal, and during your alcohol and drug addiction treatment, you likely learned about stress management.
 You’ll want to apply healthy ways to cope with stress in your work life.

 • Recognize the onset of high stress levels.
 When you are overwhelmed, take a break to clear your head.